Hobbs commissioners approve pay raises for police officers

 Most Hobbs police officers will get a 5 percent pay raise under a proposal that won unanimous approval from city commissioners.

-The Hobbs News-Sun reports the increase keeps the southeastern New Mexico city at the top of the list when it comes to the pay scale for new officers in the state.
+The Hobbs News-Sun reports the increase keeps the southeastern New Mexico city at the top of the list in pay scale for new officers in the state.

 The increases will cost the police department more than $338,000 annually for all current and open positions.